Netherlands in the Eurovision Song Contest 2004: Semi-finals

 The four semi-finals took place on 22 January, 29 January, 5 February and 12 February 2004.
 In each semi-final six acts competed and two entries directly qualified to the final.
 A five-member expert jury first selected one entry to advance, while an additional qualifier was selected by a public televote.
 An additional six entries advanced to the wildcard round, one per semi-final by an additional round of public televoting that took place between the remaining four entries following each show and two selected by the jury from the twelve non-qualifiers.

 Wildcard round

 The wildcard round took place on 19 February 2004.
 Six acts competed and two entries qualified to the final.
 A five-member expert jury first selected one entry to advance, while an additional qualifier was selected by a public televote from the remaining five entries.
-Dutch 1969 Eurovision winner Lenny Kuhr was also present during the show as a guest juror.
+Lenny Kuhr (who won Eurovision for the Netherlands in 1969) was also present during the show as a guest juror.